 What I admire most in a founder is imagination.
 Technology is a great enabler, but it takes imagination to harness technology and create something useful and delightful.
-Take AI for example: the compute and algorithms are there, but there’s so much uncharted territory.
-That’s really exciting to me.
+Take computer vision for example: the compute and algorithms get better each day, but we've only scratched the surface of possible applications.
+That's really exciting to me.

 Venture capital is personal for me.
 My dad started a company with VC funding when I was a kid.
 The doors it opens for people aren’t just financial—the real benefits come from the power of cold, hard experience.